drjingma/drjingma.github.io/team/_posts/2021-06-21-iliasmoysidis.md

 field: stat
 ---

-# Education

-Ph.D. in Biostatistics, University of North Carolina at Chapel Hill
+Ilias received his Ph.D. in Statistics from Pennsylvania State University in 2021.